-Prendos Chartered Structural Engineer Andrew Crowley takes us through what it means to have an Earthquake Prone Building, whether you can stay in it, and why it’s so important to seek guidance from a Structural Engineer.
+Prendos Chartered Structural Engineers take us through what it means to have an Earthquake Prone Building, whether you can stay in it, and why it’s so important to seek guidance from a Structural Engineer.

 Following New Zealand’s significant earthquake events of the past decade, building owners and leaseholders have been pushed into obtaining an IEP to give their building a %NBS, despite not really knowing what either of these acronyms mean.